xgzlucario/cliz/README.md

 ## Install

-step1: install cliq from pypi.
+Step 1: install cliq from pypi.

 ```bash
 pip install cliq
 ```

-step2: create cliq config file:
+Step 2: create cliq config file:

 ```bash
 mkdir -p ~/.cliq
 vim ~/.cliq/cliq.yaml
 ```

-this is a template of config file, config your LLMs provider, and add any tools you like.
+This is a template of config file, write your LLMs provider, and add any tools you like.

 ```yaml
 auto: false # disable auto mode